Find yourself on home quarantine, work from home arrangements or on Stay at Home Notice?

 Always have that new book you received from your mentor or a half read book sitting on your shelf you never had time for.

 Why not take this time to relish it and read while you are at home.
 Find a cosy corner in your bedroom or the balcony and block off all the background noise as you devour the book.

-You would find yourself feeling a bit uncomfortable or finding it hard to conscentrate at the beginning if you havent been reading much for a while.
-However, once you get into the mood and zone, enjoy this moment with a nice cup of tea, blanket around your shoulders and read.
+You would find yourself feeling a bit uncomfortable or finding it hard to concentrate at the beginning if you haven’t been reading much for a while.
+However, once you get into the mood and zone, enjoy this silent moment and retreat with a nice cup of tea, blanket around your shoulders and read.